saturdayxiii/numpad-keyboard/README.md

 # numpad-keyboard
 *[AutoHotkey](https://www.autohotkey.com/) script (version 2, atm) for using a number pad as a one handed keyboard.*

-I'd love to call the keyscheme **"lunf"**, but really, one needed key change could change everything, and it's too early to say that won't happen.
+I'd love to call the keyscheme **"lunf"**, but really, one needed key swap could change everything.
+And that's what happened.
+It can no longer be called lunf.
+It's too volatile to name after key order right now.

 This script was specifically written for this numpad: